dlulanep/PLP-Database-DEPT-CleanCity/README.md

-# CleanCity: Waste Pickup Scheduler
+# CleanCity: Waste Pickup Schedulers

 A realistic testable web application designed for QA students to practice both manual and automated testing.
 This React-based application simulates a waste management system for African cities with intentional flaws for testing practice.